 1 How painfutly pleasing the fond recollection Of youthful connections and innocent joy; While bless'd with parental advice and affection.
-Surrounded with mercy and peace from on high; | still view the chairs of my father and mother, Their offspring, as seated and ranged on each hand And the richest of books, [which ex - cheered by his heavenly word.
-And now from things earthly my soul is removing.
-I soon shall shout glory with heaven's bright band.
-And in raptures be for to sinners confess'd
+Surrounded with mercy and peace from on high; I still view the chairs of my father and mother.
+Their offspring, as seated and ranged on each hand And the richest of books. [which ex cheered I v his heavenly word.
+And n w from things earthly my soul is removing.
+I soon shall shout glory with heaven's bright band, to sinners confess'd

-2 Though age and misfortune press hard on my feelings, I'll fly to the Bible and trust in the Lord, Though darkness should cover his merciful dealings.
-My [sout is still
+2 Though age and misfortune press hard on my feelings, I'll fly to the Bible and trust in the Lord, Though darkness should cover his merciful dealings, My

-3 My parents, though dear, are safe landed in glory, Escaped to the mansions of heavenly rest, Where seraphs and angels repeat the glad story Of Jesus mercy
+3 My parents, though dear, are safe landed in glory, Escaped to the mansions of heavenly rest, Where seraphs and angels repeat the glad story Of Jesus

-They range the bless'd fields on the banks of the river, Surveying the breadth of Immanuel's land, And they love him and praise him for ever
+They range the bless'd fields on the banks of the river.
+Surveying the breadth of Immanuel's land, And they love him and praise him for ever

 L. P. Breedlove, author of the above tune, has nine other tunes in this book.
-Two reports of him are that he died in South Georgia thirty years ago, He assisted in the revision of The Sacred Harp 1850.
+I'wo reports of him are that he died in South Georgia thirty years ago. assisted in the revision of The Sacred Harp 1650.
 See page 263, first supplement.
-It is claimed he was a fine leader and composer. having a strong semooth voice, especially for bass.
+It is claimed he was a fine leader and composer, having a strong, smooth voice, especially for bass.
 He sang along with J. R. Turner, Chambers and others.
-He was very active in introducing the first Sacred Harp by Major White.
-He helped to organize the Southern Musical Convention 1845, at Huntersville, Upson County, Ga, and was its Secretary 1845-6-7-8-9 and 1850.
+He was very active in intro ducing the first Sacred Harp by Majer White.
+He helped to organize the Southern Musical Convention 1845, at Huntersville, Upson County, Ga., and was its.
+Secretary 1845-6-7-8-9 and 1850.
 He was also a member of the Chattahoochee Singing Convention.